TheForus/Forus-core/README.md

-Cryptia allows you to receive funds without revealing your wallet address with anyone
+"Cryptia allows you to receive funds without revealing your wallet address with anyone

 Lets understand it :